 All the Messiness of Life

-At a time in my life when I began to deal with God about some personal issues, I began to hunger for and realize the presence of God.
+At a time in my life when I began to realize God was dealing with me about some personal issues, I began to hunger for and realize the presence of God.

 I began to long, as David did, to behold the beauty of the Lord.